Israel launches 'extensive' new ground operations in Gaza as airstrikes kill at least 103 people

 The Israeli military said it intercepted a missile launched early Sunday by Iranian-backed Houthi rebels in Yemen.

-The rebels said they fired two ballistic missiles — including a hypersonic one — towards Israel's main airport near Tel Aviv, whose grounds were struck by a Houthi missile earlier this month.
+The rebels said they fired two ballistic missiles towards Israel's main airport near Tel Aviv, whose grounds were struck by a Houthi missile earlier this month.

-Israel was left out of a recent U.S. deal to halt attacks on Houthi targets in Yemen in exchange for a stop to strikes on U.S. shipping vessels in the Red Sea.
-On Friday, Israel struck Yemen for the eighth time since the start of the war in Gaza, in response to the Houthi attacks.
+Israel was left out of a recent U.S. deal to halt attacks on Houthi targets in Yemen in exchange for an end to strikes on U.S. shipping vessels in the Red Sea.

-The Houthis have said they are attacking in solidarity with Palestinians in Gaza.
+The Houthis say they are attacking in solidarity with Palestinians in Gaza.

 Samy Magdy reported from Cairo, and Tia Goldenberg from Tel Aviv, Israel.
 Melanie Lidman contributed to this report from Tel Aviv.